Particular/docs.particular.net/nservicebus/architecture/principles.md

 ### Publish/subscribe

-In this pattern, the sender of the message isn't aware of the subscriber;s details.
+In this pattern, the sender of the message isn't aware of the subscriber's details.
 The additional loose coupling comes at the cost of subscribers explicitly opting-in to receiving messages, as shown in the diagram below.

 #### Subscriptions